The Mighty Hercules: Summary

 Also featured atop Mount Olympus are Hercules's father Zeus and Dodonis with his crystal rock of seeing.
 Both often warn Hercules of the troubles going on down below in and around the Kingdom of Calydon or deep in the Lernaean Forest.

 The original episode has relatively lavish animation by John Gentilella.
 In it, Hercules beats his friend Theseus in a footrace and a wrestling match, and for his victory Zeus rewards him by promising to grant any request Hercules makes.
 Hercules wishes to go to Earth to fight evil and injustice, but Zeus reminds him that going to Earth would cause him to lose his godly powers and become a mortal.
 Zeus then creates a magic ring that allows Hercules access to his godly strength while on Earth.
 The rest of the episode involves Hercules meeting Helena and fighting a giant named Cacus and the giant's pet dragon.
 None of the other familiar characters make an appearance in the episode, and it features different character designs for Hercules and Helena.

-The show generally used real Greek myths as the inspiration for its episodes, but used the influences oddly.
-Daedalus is the evil wizard who is Hercules's most frequent foe in the cartoon, but in Greek mythology Daedalus was a skilled artisan who was not a villain at all.
+The show generally used Greek myths as the inspiration for its episodes, but used the influences oddly.
+Daedalus is the evil wizard who is Hercules's most frequent foe in the cartoon, but in Greek mythology Daedalus was a skilled artisan who was rarely villainous.
 Cacus, the giant of the first episode, is based on the mythological monster Cacus.
 Other recurring creatures – such as the Nemean lion, the Lernaean Hydra, the Erymanthian Boar, and the Stymphalian birds — were taken directly from the Twelve Labors of Hercules but, unlike in the Twelve Labors, most of the creatures are not presented in the cartoon as trials for Hercules to overcome.

 In addition to the ring, later episodes added new equipment for Hercules and his friends to use, such as a "moonstone beam" in his belt and an invulnerable sword and shield.
 Episodes invariably ended with Hercules racing towards Mount Olympus and shouting "Olympia!" after defeating the villain.